-The academy will follow the mandatory duty to inform the local authority of any 'Private Fostering' arrangements and refer to the Specialist Fostering Team.
+The Academy will follow the mandatory duty to inform the local authority of any 'Private Fostering' arrangements and refer to the Fostering Assessment Team.

-3.6.14 Children who have Family Members in Prison
+6.20 Children who have Family Members in Prison

-The academy is committed to supporting children and young people who have a parent or close relative in prison and will work with the family to find the best ways of supporting the child.
+The Academy is committed to supporting children and young people who have a parent or close relative in prison and will work with the family to find the best ways of supporting the child.

-The academy recognises that children with family members in prison are at risk of poor outcomes including: poverty, stigma, isolation, poor mental health and poor attendance.
+The Academy recognises that children with family members in prison are at risk of poor outcomes including: poverty, stigma, isolation, poor mental health and poor attendance.

-The academy will treat information shared by the family in confidence and it will be shared on a 'need to know' basis.
+The Academy will treat information shared by the family in confidence and it will be shared on a 'need to know' basis.

-The academy will work with the family and the child to minimise the risk of the child not achieving their full potential.
+The Academy will work with the family and the child to minimise the risk of the child not achieving their full potential.

-4.0 PREVENTING UNSUITABLE PEOPLE FROM WORKING WITH CHILDREN
+7.0 PREVENTING UNSUITABLE PEOPLE FROM WORKING WITH CHILDREN

-- 4.1 The academy and academy trust will operate safer recruitment practices including ensuring appropriate DBS and reference checks are undertaken according to Part Three of 'Keeping Children Safe in Education', 2021.
-This section should be read in conjunction with the TDET's Safer Recruitment Policy. - 4.2 The academy committee and academy Trust will ensure that at least one of the persons who conducts an interview has completed safer recruitment training.
+- 7.1 The Academy will operate safer recruitment practices including ensuring appropriate DBS and reference checks are undertaken according to Part Three of 'Keeping Children Safe in Education', 2022.
+This section should be read in conjunction with the Academy/TDET's Safer Recruitment Policy. - 7.2 The Academy Committee and TDET will ensure that at least one of the persons who conducts an interview has completed safer recruitment training.